 READING LIST AND QUICK LINKS:

 Diogenes Laertius Book X – This is the primary source for the great majority of information we have about Epicurean philosophy.
 It contains both a biography of the life of Epicurus and core original material about his philosophy.
 Virtually all the commentary you may read about Epicurus is based on material taken from this source, so after you have a general grounding on the overall picture from a competent source such as DeWitt, Diogenes Laertius is a key place to come to test your observations.
 The translation by CD Yonge is here.
 The R D Hicks translation with side-by-side Greek and English is here.
 The Wikisource version is here.
-The excellent Perseus edition is here.
+The excellent Perseus edition is here in Greek and here in English.
 Norman DeWitt’s translation of the letter to Menoeceus is here.
 Cyril Bailey was not a fan of many aspects of Epicurean philosophy, and his commentaries must be read with that in mind.
 Nevertheless, his translations (while also subject to criticism as highlighted by DeWitt) are probably the most accessible free source for comparing the translations to the Greek sources.
 Bailey’s most accessible translation of Diogenes Laertius is in Epicurus – The Extant Remains, which contains side by side Greek and English with extensive notes.
 Here are quick links to the major sections: Principle Doctrines, Vatican Sayings, Letter to Herodotus, Letter to Pythocles, Letter to Menoeceus, Other Fragments, Diogenes Laertius’ Life of Epicurus

 Lucretius: On the Nature of Things – Following closely behind Diogenes Laertius in significance is the lengthy poem in which Lucretius faithfully captures Epicurean doctrine, probably as originally written in narrative form in Epicurus’ “On Nature.”
 This poem was written for an audience well versed in the details of life and culture in the Roman world of the first century BC, so it can be confusing unless you first understand the general outlines of the philosophy and the topics you can expect to encounter.
 That makes the poem a poor place to start one’s reading into Epicurus, but an excellent place to go once you understand the basics.
 The Bailey version is here.
 The Munro version is here.
 Also see also this website for a digital transcription of the Munro and Bailey versions.
 The latest and most authoritative edition is by Martin Ferguson Smith, but this is not in the public domain.
 The Munro, Bailey, and Smith are prose and make no effort to render in poetic form.
 I find the poetic versions much less useful, but if you wish such a version, one of the best is Humphries’ “The Way Things Are.”